Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 History of the internet

-Hailing a ride, ordering in, sharing your pictures — we do it all over the internet.
+Hailing a ride, ordering in, sharing your pictures — we do it online and enjoy various advantages of the internet.
 Our work jolts to a halt if we lose our internet connection, and one of the first things we usually check when booking a hotel is if it has Wi-Fi, right?
 We are so used to the internet that we joke about the impossible time before it was invented.
 But how was the internet created, who did it, and why?
 Let us tell you the story of the internet — from the early days of static plain-text websites on the screens of massive computers to the interactive mobile web on your smartphone, no bigger than the palm of hand.

 From the invention of the first computer network ARPANET to the first email, DNS, IRC, and the launch of AOL, from the first ISPs to the invention of Wi-Fi, making the internet available to the public — all of these breakthrough technologies brought us the age of smart devices, social media, e-commerce, and cryptocurrencies.
 Read on about all the fascinating developments and innovations that brought the internet to our screens.